 10 facts you might not know about Uruguay

 Uruguay tends to fly under the radar.
 As a politically stable country of just 3.5 million people nothing much happens that grabs international headlines, or steals the spotlight from its larger and more famous neighbors, Argentina and Brazil.
 While it’s true that “no news is good news,” not many people know who we are!
-Here are some fun facts to help make the picture clear.
+Here are 10 facts that make our country unique.

 1. Uruguay was founded to keep colonial powers from going to war

-During colonial times, our strategic position created a tug-of-war between the British, Portuguese and Spanish, and the city of Montevideo experienced several rounds of sieges.
+During colonial times, our strategic position created a tug-of-war between the British, Portuguese and Spanish.
+The city of Montevideo therefore experienced several rounds of sieges.
 A treaty was signed in 1828 to make Uruguay its own country and act as a buffer zone between colonial interests.

 2. We’re not Paraguay

 Ok this is an obvious point, but it’s a common mix-up nonetheless.
-Paraguay is a landlocked country to the northwest, closer to the heart of the continent, while we are located on the Atlantic ocean.
+Paraguay is a landlocked country to the northwest, closer to the heart of the continent, while Uruguay is located on the Atlantic ocean.

 3. There’s lots of rain, but no rainforest